Athanasius III of Constantinople: Biography

 In 1643, Michael of Russia moved to Tsardom of Russia, but on the way there became ill and stayed in Moldavia, by the hospodar Vasile Lupu.
 In Galați he founded the St. Nicholas Monastery as a metochion of St. Catherine's Monastery in Sinai.
 At that time he wrote the "Hymn to the Mother of God", and an encomium to Lupu.

 Athanasius III returned to Constantinople in 1652 and took the patriarchate for the third time.
 Again holding the throne for a short time, Athanasius III in July 1652 voluntarily renounced from the patriarchate and ad infinitum left Constantinople.
 During his last patriarchate, he spoke out a sermon mentioning his dissociation with Catholicism.
 He again went to Moldavia visiting Lupu in Iași, then to Chigirin visiting Bohdan Khmelnytsky.
 With the deeds of those people for the Tsar he reached Moscow on 16 April 1653, and on 22 April visited Tsar Alexis of Russia.

 There he lived at the Kirillov metochion and made his divine service at the Novospassky Monastery and at the Saviour Cathedral by the Terem Palace.
 In July 1653 Athanasius III visited the Trinity Sergius Monastery.

 At the request of Patriarch Nikon of Moscow, Athanasius III wrote The Ordo of the Episcopal Liturgy in the East, which underlined the Muscovian edited Archieratikon of the Episcopal Service, which is used by the Russian Church to date.
 Athanasius III delivered the Tsar a notebook in which he stated his main reason for his visit to Moscow; that is, to arouse the Tsar unite with Moldavia and the Cossack Hetmanate for a future war with the Turks, after which the Tsar should become the new Roman Emperor, and the Moscow Patriarch – the new Ecumenical Patriarch.

 Athanasius III is known as a trader of indulgences, which he sold in large quantities in Ukraine and Russia.

 By December 1653, Athanasius III moved to Moldavia for the Nicholas Monastery in Galați.
 En route, he made a visit to Bohdan Khmelnytsky.
-In February 1654, he stayed at the Mhar Monastery near Lubensk and died on 5 April on Thomas' Week.
+In February 1654, he stayed at the Mhar Monastery near Lubny and died on 5 April on Thomas' Week.
 He was buried by the hegumen of the Transfiguration monastery, his body was in a sitting position on the throne under the ambon.